 - Local injections of corticosteroids, local anaesthetic and hyaluronidase have been well tolerated with significant improvements in pain scores and sexual function for chronic localised pain following childbirth or vaginal surgery.

-- Sildenafil is still under investigation, but may be helpful for some with arousal problems.
+- Sildenafil may be helpful for some women with arousal problems.

 - Surgery is required for pelvic masses and sometimes to remove chronically infected tubes or to clear endometriosis or adhesions.